Kingslayyerr/tiktok-api-docs/README.md

 Love using Tiktok?

-So do we!
+*So do we!*

-This free API allows you to gain a deeper understanding of your Tiktok metrics, analytics and data.
+This free **API** allows you to gain a deeper understanding of your Tiktok metrics, analytics and data.

 It shows a Tiktok users followers, people they are following, and other valuable post information.

-**Use Case:** A Tiktok user who wants to keep track of his/her statistics to measure their account performance over time.
+**Use Case:** A Tiktok user who wants to keep track of his or her statistics to measure their account performance over time.

 # Getting Started